Marta Permuy: Death and legacy

 In 2022, several events marked the 50th anniversary of the launch of Permuy Gallery as well as the fifth anniversary of her death.
 On August 24, Coral Gables Mayor Vince Lago and the City Commission presented a City Proclamation declaring her birthday of September 22 as "Marta T. Permuy Day" in Coral Gables in honor of her cultural impact.
 On September 20, Congresswoman Maria Elvira Salazar (FL-27) delivered a Statement into the Congressional Record of the United States Congress titled "Honoring the Life of Marta Permuy," to recognize her activism and legacy.
 On November 16, the Coral Gables Historical Preservation Board voted unanimously to designate the former site of Permuy Gallery as a Coral Gables landmark due to its Cultural Historical significance in recognition of the art and cultural associations linked to property, particularly the contributions of Permuy Gallery and the art careers of Miguel Jorge and Marta Permuy.

 In a May 2022 interview, Ricardo Pau-Llosa spoke of Permuy Gallery's legacy and impact, crediting it as “the first pioneer gallery of what would later become a Coral Gables signature: the hub of Latin American art,” as well as “the beginning of, and proposed the idea of […] Miami as ‘the bi-hemispheric city’ — where North American, European, Latin American, and African art converged on equal footing.”

+In 2023, The Vasari Project created an archive for Marta Permuy due to her art career's cultural significance to South Florida and the Cuban community.
+The Vasari Project is overseen by the Miami-Dade Public Library System to document artistically significant records pertaining to the Miami-Dade County region from the Post-World War II era through to the present for research, scholarship, and preservation purposes.

+In 2024, the Marta Permuy Legacy Collection was established in the Alvin Sherman Library, one of the largest in the state of Florida and part of Nova Southeastern University, with a donation by her grandson, Antonio Permuy.
+The art collection includes original works by Neith Nevelson, Pedro Hernandez, Mario Torroella, Margarita Cano, Edel Alvarez Galban, Adriano Nicot, Miguel Fleitas and others.